 - how the emotional needs of the caregiver and their whānau or family members will be met.

-Consideration also needs to be given to the age of te tamaiti and the nature of the care provided when developing the support plan.
+Consideration also needs to be given to the age of te tamaiti or rangatahi and the nature of the care provided when developing the support plan.
 A respite carer may not have the same support needs as a short-term caregiver (was known as a transitional caregiver) or a permanent caregiver.

-The process of developing the caregiver support plan provides a further opportunity for discussion with the caregiver about their understanding of the expectations of the caregiver role, their understanding of tamariki needs and rights, and the support they require to uphold and meet these.
+The process of developing the caregiver support plan provides a further opportunity for discussion with the caregiver about their understanding of the expectations of the caregiver role, their understanding of tamariki or rangatahi needs and rights, and the support they require to uphold and meet these.

-Caregivers have a key role in upholding mana tamaiti, protecting their whakapapa, and strengthening whanaungatanga connections with whānau, hapū and iwi in the day-to-day care of tamariki.
+Caregivers have a key role in upholding mana tamaiti, protecting their whakapapa, and strengthening whanaungatanga connections with whānau, hapū and iwi in the day-to-day care of tamariki and rangatahi.

-The Oranga Tamariki Act 1989 outlines our obligations to improve outcomes for tamariki Māori.
+The Oranga Tamariki Act 1989 outlines our obligations to improve outcomes for tamariki and rangatahi Māori.

 Discussion with the caregiver should explore how they respond to the particular identity needs of te tamaiti or rangatahi, including any gender, sexual orientation, disability, spirituality or religion, cultural and language needs.

 The caregiver support plan may include support to:

-- connect tamariki with whenua and participate in activities and experiences relevant to their culture and identity, such as marae events and kapa haka
+- connect tamariki and rangatahi with whenua and participate in activities and experiences relevant to their culture and identity, such as marae events and kapa haka

 - enable and support tamariki to participate in important family events such as tangihanga